rootstrap/react-native-base/README.md

 The default configuration is the following:

-- There's a defined `whitelist` where all reducers that want to be persisted must be declared.
+- There's a defined `whitelist` where all reducers marked to be persisted must be declared.
-- The `storage` engine is `AsyncStorage` but you can change it if needed, for example: https://github.com/CodingZeal/redux-persist-sensitive-storage if you need keychan storage on iOS.
+- The `storage` engine is `AsyncStorage` but you can change it if needed, for example: https://github.com/CodingZeal/redux-persist-sensitive-storage if you need keychain storage on iOS.
 - If you ever need to set up migrations to keep your reducers up to date, please check [this link](https://github.com/rt2zz/redux-persist#migrations).

 ### Typescript